JuliaSparse/Pardiso.jl/README.md

 | COMPLEX_SYM          | 6       | complex and symmetric                     |
 | REAL_NONSYM          | 11      | real and nonsymmetric                     |
 | COMPLEX_NONSYM       | 13      | complex and nonsymmetric                  |
-        |

 The matrix type for a solver can be retrieved with `get_mtype(ps)`.

 ### Setting the solver (5.0 only)
 PARDISO 5.0 supports direct and iterative solvers.
-The solver is set with `set_solver(ps, key)` where the key has the following meaning:
+The solver is set with `set_solver!(ps, key)` where the key has the following meaning:

 | enum               | integer | Solver                           |
 |--------------------|---------|----------------------------------|